M.Sc. Sarah Karrasch

 - Seminar "Relaxation Methods and Hypnosis in Clinical Psychology and Psychotherapy"(Bachelor, Psychology)

-Behnke, A., Rojas R., Karrasch, S., Hitzler, M., Kolassa I.-T. (submitted).
+Behnke, A., Rojas R., Karrasch, S., Hitzler, M., Kolassa I.-T. (in press).
 Emotionally burdensome aspects of emergency medical service missions: Prevalence in traumatic incidents and association with rescue workers’ mental and physical stress symptoms.
 Frontiers.

-Karrasch, S., Hitzler, M., Kolassa, I.-T. (in prep.).
+Karrasch, S., Hitzler, M., Kolassa, I.-T. (submitted).
 Biomolekulare Folgen von chronischem und traumatischem Stress und deren Reversibilität durch Psychotherapie: die Rolle von Entspannungssverfahren und Hypnose.
 Verhaltenstherapie.

 Karrasch, S., Behnke, A., Hitzler, M., Rojas, R. (in prep.).
 Chronic stress and trauma in emergency rescue service – the impact of individual resilience and vulnerability factors.
 Article in preparation.